yge58/caffe2-opencv-ndkcamera/README.md

 # Introduction

 We love Caffe, OpenCV and Android, lets make an Android app including all three.
-This app aims at efficiency, I think it is the best practive to integrate Caffe, OpenCV with Android natively.
-The role of Java is (if I am correct) to manage App's life cycle and User Interface which are very important.
+This app aims at efficiency, therefore, I think it is the best practice to integrate Caffe, OpenCV with Android natively in C++.
+The role of Java is (if I am correct) to only manage App's life cycle and User Interface which are very important.

 # Source Code Structure